• Skip to primary navigation

 In addition to being the world’s smallest dog breed, the Chihuahua also has become a favorite pet for Hollywood celebrities.
-Known as “purse dogs,” it’s easy to carry the dogs because they are tiny.
+Known as “purse dogs,” they are easy to carry because they are tiny.
 The former reality star and socialite Paris Hilton has owned a teacup Chihuahua named Tinkerbelle for 14 years.

 Who wouldn’t fall in love with Chihuahua’s cute physique with puffy ears?

-This adorable breed is a small dog (which stands between 6 inches to 9 inches only!) with a big personality.
+This adorable breed is a small dog (which stands between 6 inches and 9 inches only!) with a big personality.
 Archeological records show the Chihuahua originated from Mexico and were found in the ruins of ancient Chihuahua, which gave the pups their name.
-The dogs are one of the best dog breeds for seniors and apartment dwellers.
+The dogs are among the best dog breeds for seniors and apartment dwellers.

 Choosing your Chihuahua